 Exertion

 Avoid overexertion (snow shoveling for my male followers).
 Cold weather puts added strain on the heart.
-Unaccustomed exercise can bring on a heart attack or make other medical conditions worse.
+Unaccustomed exercise can cause a heart attack or worsen other medical conditions.

 Heart Disease

 The onset of cold weather can be dangerous for people with heart disease.
-The cold temperatures puts a lot of stress on the heart and lungs.
-Cold weather causes the arteries to constrict, leaving people with already narrowed arteries susceptible to heart attack and stroke
+The freezing temperatures put a lot of stress on the heart and lungs.
+Cold weather causes the arteries to constrict, leaving people with already narrowed arteries susceptible to heart attack and stroke.

 COPD